-Welcome to Our Church!
+Welcome to St. Paul!

 Saint Paul is a congregation of the Lutheran Church - Missouri Synod.
 In our congregation Christ gathers His people through the preaching of the Gospel and the administration of the Holy Sacraments.
 Holy Baptism works forgiveness of sins, resues from death and the devil and gives eternal salvation as the words and promises of God declare.
 In Holy Communion we receive the true body and blood of Christ for forgiveness of sins and the strengthening of our faith.